Volume 12, Issue 1 (1-2024) J. Pediatr. Rev 2024, 12(1): 27-40 | Back to browse issues page

 XML Print

-Abstract: (292 Views)
+Abstract: (1557 Views)

-Background: The global COVID-19 epidemic has significantly impeded children's vaccination programs, endangering the public's health.
-Concerns have risen about the impact on vaccination coverage rates and the need for effective strategies to overcome these obstacles.
+Background and Objectives: The global COVID-19 pandemic has significantly impeded children’s vaccination programs, endangering the public’s health.
+Concerns have risen about the impact on vaccination coverage rates and the need for effective strategies to overcome such obstacles.
+Accordingly, this study investigates the effects of COVID-19 on the worldwide trend of childhood immunization.

-Conclusions: The results show the critical need for action to minimize the COVID-19 pandemic's negative effects on childhood immunization.
+Conclusions: The results showed the critical need for action to minimize the COVID-19 pandemic’s negative effects on childhood immunization.
 Policymakers and healthcare providers should prioritize restoring and strengthening immunization services, addressing vaccine hesitancy, and implementing catch-up vaccination programs.

-Type of Study: Systematic Review | Subject: Pediatric Infectious Diseases
+Type of Study: Review Article | Subject: Pediatric Infectious Diseases

-Received: 2023/09/17 | Accepted: 2019/07/19
+Received: 2023/09/17 | Accepted: 2023/12/12 | Published: 2024/01/1

 Add your comments about this article : Your username or Email: